Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

-\subsubsection{Gold-standard Answer Extraction}
+\subsubsection{Gold-standard answer extraction}

-The next step in our dataset generation process is to extract gold-standard answers (i.e., information related to IDU) from the clinical progress notes.
-Clinical progress notes are inherently lengthy, and manually extracting the gold-standard answers from them requires a substantial amount of time, rendering the process unfeasible.
-Therefore, we devise an automated step-by-step extraction process that incorporates rule-based NLP techniques, considerably reducing manual effort while retaining high quality.
-We base the process on three assumptions: \begin{enumerate} \item Our QA task only tackles information extraction (i.e., answering questions) from one single place (a sentence) in the note at a time.
+The next step in our dataset generation process is to extract gold-standard answers (i.e., information related to IDU) from the clinical notes.
+Clinical notes are inherently lengthy, and manually extracting the gold-standard answers from them requires a substantial amount of time, rendering the process unfeasible.
+Therefore, we devise a pre-annotation strategy involving an automated step-by-step answer extraction process that integrates rule-based NLP techniques.
+The primary objective of this phase is to substantially reduce the manual annotation/review effort.
+Nevertheless, to ensure the utmost quality of the gold-standard dataset, the outputs from this pre-annotation phase, along with the associated questions, underwent subsequent manual review and correction by a subject-matter expert with a PhD in Psychology and an extensive background in substance use disorder, counseling, and treatment.
+Our pre-annotation strategy is based on three assumptions: \paragraph{Assumption 1:} Our QA task only tackles information extraction (i.e., answering questions) from one single place (a sentence) in the note at a time.